 Disposable Sanitary Pads

 The product which is most used and known around the world, the disposable sanitary pad provides an easy method to manage a period.
-Pads are found all across the world and are stuck onto underwear, worn and then disposed.
+Pads are found all across the world and are stuck onto underwear, worn and then disposed of.
 The benefits of disposable sanitary products include the fact they are super easy to use and they are less likely to irritate your vagina as they are not inserted.
 Similarly, to tampons, disposable pads can cause a huge amount of waste and many are made of plastic based materials which are unable to degrade.
 Pads are also commonly ‘perfumed’ with chemicals which are not always listed on the packaging- these are not great for the environment or for you!

 Period underwear is another great sign that developments are being made to increase the choices for menstruators!
 Period underwear looks the same as normal underwear and is worn without any other product.
 Part of the underwear is layered with an absorbent material, preventing the blood from leaking.
 Period underwear can be a great way to cut down the waste of disposable products, and provide a comfortable way to manage your period.
 The drawbacks of period underwear is that changing the underwear in public can be slightly more of a hassle and carrying more than one pair of pants around may be a bit of a pain!